Curved Page Divider

 Debunking Common Foster Care Myths in Virginia: What You Need to Know

-Foster care is an important service that provides temporary homes to children who cannot stay with their families.
+Foster care is a vital service that provides temporary homes to children who cannot live with their families.
 However, numerous misconceptions exist about what foster care is, who fosters, and who is in foster care.
-There are several popular misconceptions regarding becoming a foster parent in Virginia; if you are thinking about it or just curious, it’s helpful to clear up some common misunderstandings.
+There are several popular misconceptions regarding becoming a foster parent in Virginia.
+If you are thinking about it or are just curious, it’s helpful to clear up some common misunderstandings.

 Let us now identify some of the misconceptions most people have about foster care in Virginia and the information that is not made known.